Imagine this —

-The issue hindering time to data access generally isn’t data teams’ capabilities — it’s the lack of tools they have to implement and simplify data access governance.
-Immuta, the automated data governance solution, integrates with Databricks, the data and AI company, to help customers overcome data access governance challenges while maximizing data’s utility and security, so organizations can reap the time and revenue benefits of fast, compliant data access and analysis.
+The issue hindering time to data access generally isn’t data teams’ capabilities — it’s the lack of tools they have to implement and simplify data access control.
+Immuta, the leader in automated data access, integrates with Databricks, the data and AI company, to help customers overcome data access control challenges while maximizing data’s utility and security, so organizations can reap the time and revenue benefits of fast, compliant data access and analysis.

 A Guide to Data Access Governance with Immuta and Databricks spells out in detail how exactly this works.
-But because the issue of scalable, secure data access governance is becoming vitally important — particularly as organizations adopt multiple cloud data platforms to work alongside Databricks — identifying the signs your data team may need Immuta for Databricks can maximize time, money, and most importantly, your data’s value.
+But because the issue of scalable, secure data access control is becoming vitally important — particularly as organizations accelerate cloud adoption and scale workloads — identifying the signs your data team may need Immuta for Databricks can maximize time, money, and most importantly, your data’s value.

-Here are eight indications it might be time to add automated data access governance to your Databricks platform:
+Here are eight indications it might be time to add automated data access control to your Databricks platform:

 1. You’re dealing with role explosion from static access controls.

 According to Immuta’s research, 80% of data teams use role-based access control (RBAC) or “all-or-nothing” access control policies to manage who has access to what data.
-Yet, as more organizations move to being primarily or entirely cloud-based — as is expected within the next two years — there will be more data available and more users who want or need to access it.
+Yet, as more organizations move to being primarily or entirely cloud-based, there will be more data available and more users who want or need to access it.

 RBAC’s static approach requires data engineers and architects to create roles for new users or data, which quickly leads to role explosion – and could be why you have more roles than people in your organization.
 With potentially hundreds or thousands of user roles to manage, it’s difficult to keep track of which roles belong to which access permissions.
 This can easily lead to inconsistent data access capabilities across platforms.
 Using RBAC’s outdated approach to access control simply won’t cut it.

-Immuta’s native integration with Databricks uses attribute-based data access controls (ABAC) to grant or restrict access to data based on distinct sets of attributes.
+Immuta’s native integration with Databricks uses attribute-based access control (ABAC) to grant or restrict access to data based on distinct sets of attributes.
 Databricks customers report reducing the number of roles in their systems by 100 times when using Immuta’s attribute-based access control.